sojohnnysaid/portable-k8s/docs/local-setup/phase2-gitops-setup.md

 - Connected to Elasticsearch service
 - Web UI on port 5601
 - Auto-configured for Elasticsearch connection
+- Init container to wait for Elasticsearch readiness
+- Health probes for improved reliability

 **Logstash Configuration:**
 - Beats input on port 5044